This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Early diagnosis.
 Researchers are getting closer to being able to identify infants who will develop cerebral palsy.
 Earlier diagnosis allows for interventions that can significantly limit disability.

 - Systemic hypothermia.
-One important early intervention involves cooling the infant’s brain to slow or even reverse brain damage that causes cerebral palsy.
+One important early intervention involves cooling the infant’s brain to slow or reverse brain damage that causes cerebral palsy.

 - Functional electrical stimulation.
 FES uses electrical currents to stimulate muscles and hopefully restore some movement.